-- A. Contractor shall complete WMP and include cost of recycling / reuse in Bid.
-WMP will be submitted to Public Works Project Engineer within fifteen (15) days of Notice to Proceed date.
+- in RECYCLING section of this specification are examples of materials that can be recycled or reused as well as recommendations for waste sorting methods. - B. Contractor shall complete WMP and include cost of recycling / reuse in Bid.
+WMP will be submitted to Public Works Project Manager [within fifteen (15) business days of Bid Due date, with Bid].
 Copy of blank WMP form is in this Section.
 Submittal shall include cover letter and WMP form with: - 1.
 Information on: - a.
 Types of waste materials produced as result of work performed on site; - b.
 Estimated quantities of waste produced; - c.
 Identification of materials with potential to be recycled or reused; - d.
 How materials will be recycled or reused; - e.
 On-site storage and separation requirements (on site containers); - f.
 Transportation methods; and - g.
 Destinations.

-1.4 REUSE
+1.5 REUSE